 This notice sets out how we collect and use your personal data and your rights in relation to how we use your personal information.
 This policy applies to our websites, social media, communications and services offered through Chevening Awards, including after an award has ended.

 We ensure that we comply with all applicable data protection laws when handling your information.
-Your personal data will be processed in accordance with the General Data Protection Regulation 2016/679 of the European Union and the Data Protection Act 2018.
+Your personal data will be processed in accordance with the UK General Data Protection Regulation (GDPR) and the Data Protection Act 2018.

 The controller of your personal data is the UK Foreign, Commonwealth and Development Office (FCDO).
-The FCDO is represented by the Chevening Secretariat, part of the Association of Commonwealth Universities (ACU) who as the administrators of the awards are processors of your personal data.
-The ACU’s address is Woburn House, 20-24 Tavistock Square, London WC1H 9HF, UK.
+The FCDO is represented by the Chevening Secretariat, part of the British Council, who as the administrators of the awards are processors of your personal data.
+The British Council’s address is 1 Redman Place, Stratford, London, E20 1JQ, UK.

 Chevening’s Data Protection Officer is the Data Protection Officer of the FCDO.

 Please use the headings below to read more about how we collect and use your information: